d3vnrd/buckshot-roulette/README.md

     - Other utilities functions include: `clear`, `exit`, `reset` & `help`.
     - When a command is entered, it will be first validated by `CmdsValidator` for command verb, and number of allowed arguments.
 If passed, the command will be parsed using tokenized parser, and send over to app to execute.
     - Keep the current UI, don't make any further changes until the engine is complete and player is able to execuate command properly

+- What I have applied so far:
+    - MUD's interaction style (command-focused) with Tokenized parser.
+    - Design Pattern: Command, Mediator + Observer.
+    - Treating the game as a Finite-state Machine (FSM), not a loop.
+    -